sqlfluff/sqlfluff/docs/source/gettingstarted.rst

 One last thing to note is that *SQLFluff* is a relatively new project and you may find bugs or strange things while using it.
-If you do find anything, the most useful thing you can do is to `post the issue on github`_ where the maintainers of the project can work out what to do with it.
+If you do find anything, the most useful thing you can do is to `post the issue on GitHub`_ where the maintainers of the project can work out what to do with it.
 The project is in active development and so updates and fixes may come out regularly.

-.. _`post the issue on github`: https://github.com/sqlfluff/sqlfluff/issues
+.. _`post the issue on GitHub`: https://github.com/sqlfluff/sqlfluff/issues